 Oracle will contribute to such audits by providing You with the information and assistance reasonably necessary to conduct the audit, including any relevant records of processing activities applicable to the Services.
 If the requested audit scope is addressed in a SOC 1 or SOC 2, ISO, NIST, PCI DSS, HIPAA or similar audit report issued by a qualified third party auditor within the prior twelve months and Oracle provides such report to You confirming there are no known material changes in the controls audited, You agree to accept the findings presented in the third party audit report in lieu of requesting an audit of the same controls covered by the report.
 Additional audit terms may be included in Your order for Services.

 Oracle Corporation and its affiliated entities are responsible for processing personal information that may be incidentally contained in Systems Operations Data in accordance with Sections II and III of this Policy.
-A list of Oracle entities is available here.
+See the list of Oracle entities.
 Please select a region and country to view the registered address and contact details of the Oracle entity or entities located in each country.

 We may collect or generate Systems Operations Data for the following business purposes:

 Personal information contained in Systems Operations Data may be shared throughout Oracle's global organization for Oracle’s business purposes.
 A list of Oracle entities is available as indicated above.

 We may also share such personal information with the following third parties:

 If personal information contained in Systems Operations Data is transferred to an Oracle recipient in a country that does not provide an adequate level of protection for personal information, Oracle will take measures designed to adequately protect information about Users, such as ensuring that such transfers are subject to the terms of the EU Standard Contractual Clauses or other adequate transfer mechanism as required under relevant data protection laws.